ganeswar07/WatchWonders-Backend/CONTRIBUTING.md

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/ganeswar07/WatchWonders-Backend/issues) with a clear title and description.

 Thank you for contributing to WatchWonders-Backend!

----

-Feel free to customize these guidelines based on your specific project needs.